jchamberlain0/py_vp9/README.md

 ### Features
 - **File**: Transcode a video to a single vp9 webm file.
 	- Default crf: 30
 - **Batch**: Transcode a single input video to multiple files, with user-defined quality option thresholds.
+This is useful for providing users with quality options.
 	- Default crf values: 50, 30, 20, 12, 8

 ### Get started